thegetty/lod-gateway/README.md

 **Components**

-The LOD Gateway contains one production container: `web-service`; for development purposes, a `postgres` service is also included.
+The LOD Gateway contains one production container: `web-service`; for development purposes, a containerized `postgres` service is also included.

 **Setup Instructions**